ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 # Shorter functions aren't always better

-This is just a thought that came to me during day to day code reviews and I want to share the idea with you. My point is that for functions, readability, understandability and maintainability is much more important the length and the abstraction level.
+This is just a thought that came to me during day to day code reviews and I want to share the idea with you.
+My point is that for functions, readability, understandability and maintainability is much more important the length and the abstraction level.

 ## A Trivial Example